wasm-signatures/design/README.md

 }
 ```

-**Properties of the above signature format:**
 - A section set can be signed with multiple keys
-- Multiple sets can be signed incrementally
+- Multiple sets can be signed incrementally.